PureFPSZac/LCNestFix/README.md

 # NestFix
-A Lethal Company mod that fixes the enemy nest spawn positions.
+A Lethal Company mod that fixes the Baboon Hawk nest spawn positions.